Types of Victim Advocacy Services Offered

 Click the toggles below to learn more about the short-term support groups for victims available through our office:

-- This group is designed for survivors of various forms of sexual assault who are no longer in the initial crisis period.
+- This group is designed for survivors of sexual assault or intimate partner violence who are no longer in the initial crisis period.
 This period can vary from survivor to survivor.
-Typically survivors who join group are at least 3 months past the assault, but often longer (6 mos, 1 yr, 3 yrs).
+Typically survivors who join group are at least 3 months past the assault or out of an abusive relationship, but often longer (6 mos, 1 yr, 3 yrs).
+The abuse did not have to be physical – much more commonly dating violence is emotional/psychological abuse through control or possessiveness.
+Learn more about abusive relationships here.

-- Time & evening of the week are determined based on participants’ availability.
+- Time day of the week are determined based on participants’ availability.

-- This group is a psychoeducational support group led by a certified Victim Advocate; it is not a therapy group.
+- This group is a psychoeducational support group led by certified professional Victim Advocates; it is not a therapy group.